TravelPouch/travelpouch/README.md

 \[optional footer]
 ```

-The type should be chosen in these : feat, fix, buidl, chore, ci, docs, style, refactor, perf, test, revert
+The type should be chosen in these : feat, fix, build, chore, ci, docs, style, refactor, perf, test, revert

 The scope, if present, is a one-word which describes the part of the app touched by the changes